TIBHannover/GeoEstimation/README.md

 1) Download training and validation images
     - We provide a script to download the images given a list of URLs
-    - Due to no longer publicly avaiable images, the size of the dataset is not the original
+    - Due to no longer publicly available images, the size of the dataset might be smaller than the original.
     - We also store the images in chunks using [MessagePack](https://msgpack.org/) to speed-up the training process (similar to multiple TFRecord files)
 2) Given multiple s2 partitionings (e.g. coarse, middle, fine from the paper), the respective classes are assigned to each image on both datasets.
 3) Training and hyper-paramters:
     - All hyper-paramters can be configured in `configs/baseM.yml`
     - Compared to the model trained in the paper, following changes/modifications are made:
-       1) Changed CNN architecure from ResNet-151 to ResNet50
+       1) Changed CNN architecure from ResNet101 to ResNet50
        2) For testing we take five crops instead of the mentioned three
-       3) Learning rate is lowered more often (after epoch 4, 8, 12, 13, 14 and 15)
+       3) Learning rate is lowered (factor 0.5) more often (after epoch 4, 8, 12, 13, 14 and 15)

 Necessary steps:
 ```bash